intro-to-data-science-22-workshop/06-string-manipulation-with-stringr-garcia-werner/README.md

 Upon completion, participants will understand what a string is, its use in R workflow, and how to use the "stringr" package to:

-- Detect matches,
+- detect matches,
-- Mutate strings,
+- mutate strings,
-- Subset strings,
+- subset strings,
-- Join and split strings,
+- join and split strings,
-- Manage the length of strings,
+- manage the length of strings,
-- Sort and order strengths,
+- sort and order strengths,
 - and more.